Easy Feng Shui: Create Balance in your Home and Life

-Feng Shui is the art of designing balanced environments in harmony with the flow of chi (life force energy).
-Using the principles of Feng Shui, you can edit your living and work spaces for optimal wellbeing
+Using the principles of Feng Shui, you can edit your living and work spaces for optimal well-being

 Feng Shui (“fung schway”) in Chinese means “wind and water” and represents the two most basic elements of life.
 Together, “Wind Water” represents “Flow Balance.”
 This is what we call life force, or chi, energy.

-Here are some Feng Shui visualization exercises that can make a powerful impact on your life
+Feng Shui visualizations to make a powerful impact on your life

 1. Visualize a favorite place